 This course is designed around 15 learning modules.
 One learning module is completed each week of the semester.
-Progress through the course modules is facilitated through three components; in-class activities, the field work experience, and out-of class readings, activities, and assignments.
+Progress through the course modules is facilitated through three components; in-class activities, in class writing, and out-of-class readings, activities, and assignments.